DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 Tokyo Shibaura Electric Co., Ltd., better known as Toshiba - the official name since 1978 - introduced early in their history the Homeland brand.

-Texas Instruments used the same chip pair in the TI-2550 II and TMS 2550 III.
+Texas Instruments used the same chip pair in their TI-2550 II and TMS 2550 III calculators.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, February 29, 2004.
 No reprints without written permission.